Quinten/dotvim/README.md

 This is my (basic) vim configuration.

 To install on a new machine:
-Make sure you have backed up the .vimrc file and .vim folder if it's not your machine.
+Make sure you have backed up the .vimrc file and .vim folder, because these will be overridden.
 Then run the following commands:

     cd